ambrosus/ambrosus-node/docs/introduction.md

 Ids of entities are strings with a hex value.
 Entities are content-addressable, meaning that their id depends on the content.
 There is only one valid id per content and if content changes the id changes as well.
 Technically id is keccak-256 hash of a serialized content object.

 ### Signatures
-Content of the proper entitiy is signed by the creator. `createdBy` stores information about who creator is in form of ethereum compatible address.
+Content of the proper entity is signed by the creator. `createdBy` stores information about who creator is in form of ethereum compatible address.
 Signature is ethereum compatible signature with private key.

 ## Permissions
-All `idData` of every entity is always publically available.
+All `idData` of every entity is always publicly available.
 Entity creator can however define `accessLevel`, required to access `data` field.
- * If access level equals `0` it means entity `data` is publically available.
+ * If access level equals `0` it means entity `data` is publicly available.
  * If access level is greater than `0` it means entity `data` is only available to users registered with given node and with adequate `accessLevel` (e.g.m you need to have permission level 3 to access data on `accessLevel` 1, 2, 3).

 ## What is next?

 Go to step-by-step [tutorial](https://github.com/ambrosus/ambrosus-node/blob/master/docs/tutorial.md).

-Alternativelly, visit [ambrosus.docs.apiary.io](https://ambrosus.docs.apiary.io/) for full API documentation.
+Alternatively, visit [ambrosus.docs.apiary.io](https://ambrosus.docs.apiary.io/) for full API documentation.